Australian Marriage Law Postal Survey

-Prior to the survey, the Liberal–National Coalition government had pledged to facilitate a private member's bill to legalise same-sex marriage in the Parliament in the event of a "Yes" outcome.
-This allowed parliamentary debate and a vote eventually leading to the legalisation of same-sex marriage.
-Both the Coalition and the opposition Labor Party allowed their MPs a conscience vote on the relevant legislation.
+Prior to the survey, the Liberal–National Coalition government pledged to facilitate a private member's bill to legalise same-sex marriage in the event of a "Yes" outcome.
 Had the survey returned a majority "No" result, the government said it would not allow a parliamentary debate or vote on legalising same-sex marriage.

+The Marriage Amendment (Definition and Religious Freedoms) Act 2017, which legalised same-sex marriage, was debated and passed by Parliament following publication of the survey results.
+The Coalition government allowed its parliamentarians a conscience vote on the legislation.
+The opposition Australian Labor Party supported the legislation, but exceptionally, also granted its parliamentarians a conscience vote.

 Many same-sex marriage proponents were critical of the postal survey, viewing it as a costly delaying tactic and an unnecessary hurdle to a conscience vote on same-sex marriage in the parliament.
-The survey was subject to two legal challenges questioning the authority of the ABS to conduct the survey and the government's right to fund the cost of the survey from funds designated by law for "urgent" and "unforeseen" circumstances.
-Both legal challenges failed; the High Court of Australia found that the survey was lawful.
+The survey was subject to two legal challenges questioning the authority of the ABS to conduct the survey and the government's power to fund the survey from funds designated by law for "urgent" and "unforeseen" circumstances.
+Both challenges failed and the High Court of Australia held that the survey was lawful.

-Adults on the electoral roll in Australia as of 24 August 2017 were eligible to participate.
-By this date, 98,000 new voters had added themselves to the roll, which was a record high enrolment drive prior to a national vote.
-Survey forms were distributed from 12 September 2017 with the ABS encouraging returns promptly (preferably to be received before 27 October to ensure sufficient processing time).
-The survey closed on 7 November 2017 and the results were released on 15 November 2017.
-The Marriage Amendment (Definition and Religious Freedoms) Act 2017, which legalised same-sex marriage, came into effect on 9 December 2017.